Listen with Mother

-Listen with Mother was a BBC radio programme for children which ran between 16 January 1950 to 10 September 1982.
-It was originally produced by Freda Lingstrom and was presented over the years by Daphne Oxenford, Julia Lang, Eileen Browne, Dorothy Smith and others.
+Listen with Mother was a BBC radio programme for children which ran between 16 January 1950 and 10 September 1982.
+It was originally produced by Freda Lingstrom although for the majority of its run it was produced by George Dixon, and was presented over the years by Daphne Oxenford, Julia Lang, Eileen Browne, Dorothy Smith and others.

 History

 It was first broadcast on 16 January 1950 on the BBC Light Programme in a fifteen-minute slot every weekday afternoon at 1.45, just before Woman's Hour.
-Consisting of stories, songs and nursery rhymes (often sung by Eileen Browne and George Dixon) for “mothers and children at home”, at its peak it had an audience of more than a million listeners.
+Consisting of stories, songs and nursery rhymes (often sung by Eileen Browne and George Dixon) for "mothers and children at home", it had at its peak an audience of more than a million listeners.
 Roger Fiske assisted with the music.
 From 7 September 1964 the programme moved to the BBC Home Service (later BBC Radio 4).

-Listen with Mothers final week's programmes (widely reported in the press) featured Wriggly Worm stories, presented by Nerys Hughes and Tony Aitken and directed by David Bell.
-These stories were broadcast on the Listen with Mother programmes throughout the 1970s and early 1980s.
+The final week of programmes (widely reported in the press) featured Wriggly Worm stories, presented by Nerys Hughes and Tony Aitken and directed by David Bell.
+These stories were broadcast on the Listen with Mother throughout the 1970s and early 1980s.

 Listening Corner, which replaced Listen with Mother on 13 September 1982, began with repeats of the Wriggly Worm stories.
 Collections of Listen with Mother stories have been published by Hutchinsons/Random House.
 Two collections of Wriggly Worm stories ('Wonderful Wriggly Worm' and 'Wonderful Wriggly Worm Rides Again'), by Eugenie Summerfield, have been published by Book Guild.
-Listening Corner continued until 24 August 1990, ending three days before the launch of BBC Radio 5.
+Listening Corner continued until 24 August 1990, ending three days before the launch of BBC Radio 5, which became the new home of children's radio programmes.